kit-data-manager/testbed4inf/README.md

 - The `documentation` folder contains advanced documentation about the testbed and some workflows within it for some better understanding of the architecture.
 - Service-specific files are in folders named after the service.
 The configurations inside the folders are used either at build time or container creation time.
 So if you want to change the configuration, you need to make sure to execute the corresponding action afterwards, in order to use the new configurations.
-- `build.sh` is a convenience script to simplify using the docker-compose build command.
 - `docker-compose.yml` contains all services and how they are wired together.
     - It is recommended to use override files to make custom modifications.
 It will make pulling new versions of the repository easier for you.
     - Use the compose file as a documentation of exposed ports etc.